 Proc.
 Linn.
 Soc.
 New South Wales 73: 225, fig.96 (1948)

-Erect, slender perennial herb; stem and branches glabrous to moderately densely glandular hairy and pilose, particularly in leaf axils, decreasing in density downwards.
-Leaves to 3.2 cm long, usually glabrous, sometimes with sparse pilose and glandular hairs, particularly near base and apex, usually entire or sometimes with 1–3 segments; segments linear, acute.
+Erect, slender perennial herb, often many branched from a woody rootstock; stem and branches glabrous to moderately densely glandular hairy and pilose, particularly in leaf axils, decreasing in density downwards.
+Leaves to 3.2 cm long, usually glabrous, sometimes with sparse glandular and/or eglandular hairs, particularly near base and apex, usually entire or sometimes with 1–3 segments; segments linear, acute.
 Peduncles glabrous or with sparse glandular hairs.
-Involucral bracts ± glabrous or with sparse to dense sessile glands near base.
-Ligules 5–9 mm long.
+Involucral bracts ±glabrous or with sparse to dense sessile glands near base.
+Ligules 5–9 mm long, white or very pale mauve.
 Cypselas 1.7–2.5 mm long, with glandular hairs or glabrous on lateral faces; faces of ray cypselas often tuberculate; marginal wings present on disc florets, occasionally only developed near apex, ciliate with glandular hairs; pappus short barbellate hairs 0.1–0.4 mm high.
 Flowers Sep.–May.

 Gold, MuF, VRiv, Wim.
-In Victoria occurs in grasslands and woodland and shrublands with a grassy understorey in the north from Dimboola in western Victoria to Rutherglen in the east but absent from the north-west.
+In Victoria occurs in grasslands, and grassy woodlands and shrublands, in the north of the State from near Dimboola in the west and eastward to near Rutherglen.
+Apparently absent from the far north-west.

 |Bioregion||Occurrence status||Establishment means|